 Each time you are tempted to take up an offense immediately forgive so that the offense does not get a hold of your mind and cause you to sin with your words and actions.
-When I don’t forgive an offense and begin to think about it, then I become angry, resentful, and then I sin by being unkind.
+When I don’t forgive an offense and begin to think about it, then I become angry, resentful, and then I sin by being unkind and impatient.
 So, it is best to forgive right away.
 This does not replace setting up boundaries if someone is being destructive or bringing the offense to the other person’s attention.
-Most times the person who is being offensive does not realize it, because they may have offenses in their minds that control their choices.
+Most times the person who is being offensive does not realize it, because they may have subconscious offenses controlling their minds and choices.

 Perhaps the greatest demonstration of supernatural forgiveness in all of history is when Jesus prayed to His Father as He hung on the cross to pay the penalty for the sins of all of mankind, “Forgive them; for they know not what they do” (Luke 23:34).
 Ponder the following Scriptures on forgiveness, and if you need to repent of being unforgiving, then this is a very good time to do so.
 Matthew 6:14-15 states, “For if you forgive others their trespasses, your heavenly Father will also forgive you, 15) but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.”
 Mark 11:25 states, “And whenever you stand praying, forgive, if you have anything against anyone, so that your Father also who is in heaven may forgive you your trespasses.”
 In Matthew 18:21-35, Jesus explains what happens when we do not forgive.
 Verse 35 sums up his teaching, “So also my heavenly Father will do to every one of you, if you do not forgive your brother from your heart.”